armory/docs/content/en/scale-agent/tasks/dynamic-account-options.md

 ## What are Dynamic accounts?

-Dynamic accounts are accounts that you migrate from Clouddriver to the Armory Agent.
+Dynamic accounts are accounts that you migrate from Clouddriver to the Armory Scale Agent.
 You use the credential source and account storage endpoints, provided in the {{< linkWithTitle "dynamic-accounts.md" >}}, to migrate and manage the account lifecycle on the Agent in a dedicated table (`clouddriver.kubesvc_accounts`), without modifying or altering the information in `clouddriver.accounts`.

 The account lifecycle is represented by the following states: